Anu1316/US-Loan-Analysis/README.md

 The average annual income of borrowers is around $69.8K, and the average loan-to-income ratio is 7.89, suggesting a moderate borrowing level relative to income.

 ![Image](https://github.com/user-attachments/assets/6c36dcea-9ffc-438d-946f-f0546ea63ada)

+🧍‍♂️🧍‍♀️ Demographics & Borrower Behavior
+Home Ownership:
+The majority of borrowers are mortgage holders, followed by renters.
+Very few borrowers fall into the "own", "none", or "other" categories.

+Gender vs Purpose of Loan:
+Across both male and female borrowers, the top loan purposes are:

+Debt consolidation

+Credit card refinancing

+Home improvement

+Female borrowers appear slightly more active in all major loan purposes, especially debt consolidation and credit cards.